25 Things Your Electrician Wishes You Knew

 Don’t describe the kind of ceiling fan or light fixture you’re looking for and expect me to find one that fits your vision perfectly.
 Go to the hardware store and pick up your own items so you can guarantee they’re what you want.
 Just get in touch with me before you buy it in case it won’t fit correctly.
-Plus, find out what electricians wish you knew about batteries.

 Think about possibilities before I come

 Did your kitchen light stop working soon after the closet light?
 Did you change a light switch last month?
 Facts about recent electric changes in your home could lead me in the right direction, so it’s helpful if you can list them up front.
 (Don’t miss these 39 secrets home inspectors won’t tell you.)

 If you’re happy, tell your friends

 One of the best ways to show your appreciation is telling your family and friends about me.
 My business thrives on word-of-mouth recommendations.

 I get called in all the time for problems with space heaters.
 If you leave the house while the heater is running, the connection could get loose and burn up the plug, which could start a fire.
 Give your space heater the space it needs, and turn it off when you aren’t using it.
 Learn more about how to use a space heater safely.

 Don’t blame me for your future problems

 If I was working on your bedroom lighting and an outlet in your basement stops working a few days later, that’s just a coincidence.
 I’ll come back for the second project, but don’t expect me to do it for free because I “broke” it the last time.
 If I wasn’t working with that circuit, this new problem is unrelated.

 Your air conditioner uses a ton of power